zvxzdx/runeforge-wiki-ru/specific-guide/filetypes.md

 ## Program
 ### .fbx
 3D model file.
 Can contain data such as mesh, material, texture, and skeletal animation data.
+### .gltf
+glTF is a standard file format for three-dimensional scenes and models.
 <br>

 ## Universal